OpenConext/OpenConext-deploy/README.md

 1. `vagrant up openconext-vm.yml` - This will setup a VM and will make sure the HOSTS file is able to handle the defined base_domain
 2. `./ansible-vm openconext-storage.yml` - This will setup a MySQL server and LDAP for storage.
 In real environments it is advisable to install these on a separate box.
 3. `./ansible-vm openconext-java.yml` - This will install all Java apps for the openconext platform.
+4. `./ansible-vm openconext-php.yml` - This will install all PHP apps for the openconext platform.
-4. `./ansible-vm openconext-mujina.yml` - This will install [mujina](https://github.com/OpenConext/Mujina) as IDP and SP for the VM environment.
+5. `./ansible-vm openconext-mujina.yml` - This will install [mujina](https://github.com/OpenConext/Mujina) as IDP and SP for the VM environment.

 # Getting started - Production versions